Databases A to Z

-Our digital downloadable eBook and eAudiobook collection is now available with Advantage titles available only to Cook District card holders.
-Sign in at MyMediaMall.net with you library card number and access titles compatible with a variety of operating systems and devices.
+Our digital downloadable eBook and eAudiobook collection now includes titles available only to Cook Memorial Library District cardholders.
+Sign in at MyMediaMall.net with your library card number to access titles compatible with a variety of devices and operating systems.

 New Book of Knowledge

-This online encyclopedia for children in grades 3-5 includes pictures, facts, Internet links, magazine articles, projects, and experiments.
+This online encyclopedia for children in grades 3 through 5; includes pictures, facts, links to reliable online resources, magazine articles, projects, and experiments.

 New Book of Popular Science

-Online science encyclopedia geared toward students.
-Includes maps, illustrations, tables
+Online science encyclopedia geared toward students; includes maps, illustrations, and tables.

-Hundreds of searchable databases including vital records, cemetery transcriptions, marriage and death indexes, family histories and more.
+Hundreds of searchable databases include vital records, cemetery transcriptions, marriage and death indexes, and family histories.

 New York Times (Historical)

-The complete paper—cover-to-cover—with full-page and article images in downloadable PDF, from its first issue in 1851 up to 2007.
+The complete paper, cover-to-cover, with full-page and article images in downloadable PDF, from its first issue in 1851 up to 2011.

-Enter your favorite authors or titles, or describe the type of books you like to read, and NoveList will provide a list of suggested titles with full text reviews and summaries.
+A tool to help you find what to read next: enter your favorite author/s and book/s or describe the type of books you like to read and NoveList will provide a list of suggested titles with full-text reviews and summaries.

 Novelist K-8 Plus

-Discover fiction titles popular with young readers, browse hundreds of theme-oriented book lists for readers at all grade levels through Explore Fiction, and look for award-winning and recommended titles in Best Fiction.
+Discover fiction titles popular with young readers: Use the Explore Fiction tool to browse hundreds of theme-oriented book lists for readers at all grade levels or look for award-winning and recommended titles in the Best Fiction section.

 La Nueva Enciclopedia Cumbre